top of page

 • Never leave children alone in hotel rooms.

-• Do not let children swing from the railings, escalators, elevators or run down the halls.
+• Do not let children swing from the railings, play in elevators or run down the halls.

 In-Person HSC Conference Policies

-2. You are purchasing NONREFUNDABLE tickets at your own risk.
-It is possible that by the time of our conference, state guidelines will have shifted and be either more or less restrictive than at the time you purchased your tickets.
+2. It is possible that by the time of our conference, state guidelines will have shifted and be either more or less restrictive than at the time you registered.
+All registrations are non-refundable.

-4. HSC Members are a diverse group, and you can expect to share space with people who hold a variety of beliefs about the pandemic, vaccines, and safety measures.
-Despite this new situation, Participants are expected to abide by all aspects of the Covid-19 policy and the Code of Conduct, including treating all volunteers, staff, participants, and hotel staff with respect.
+4. All participants are expected to abide by all aspects of this policy and the Code of Conduct, including treating all volunteers, staff, participants, and hotel staff with respect.

-5. HSC's Covid Policy is a living document and the Covid-19 pandemic is an ongoing and ever-changing situation.
-Please visit HSC's website frequently as it will the place to get the most up to date information about our Covid-19 protocols.
+5. HSC's Infectious Disease Policy is a living document and subject to change.
+Please visit HSC's website for the most up to date information about our infectious disease protocols.

 COVID policy